apichlkostner/CarND-Behavioral-Cloning-P3/README.md

 The bottom left image is the original image form the center camera, the top right image is from the left camera.
 The top left image is virtually shifted at the same position as the left camera.
 It can be seen that the lane marking is the same in the realy shifted and virtually shifted camera images.
 Bottom right is a only half shifted image.

 On the second track example the images at the top are from the center camera, the images at the bottom are from the left camera and in the middle the images are virtually shifted to the left (like in the left camera and only the half way).
 It can be seen the the lane marking in the really and virtually shifted images are at the same positons.
 Distortions on the virtually shifted images can be seen at the objects at the right of the street.
-This happens since the assumptions that all pixels are on a plae doesn't hold.
+This happens since the assumptions that all pixels are on a plane doesn't hold.

 ![Flip][augmentation02]